No1AsmGlazer/IronVim/README.md

-# IronVim
+# RedVim

-A low-level development environment for Neovim.
+A Neovim configuration for the mentally unstable

-IronVim is an opinionated Neovim distribution focused on:
+RedVim is an opinionated Neovim distribution focused on:

 - Assembly
 - Systems programming
 - Firmware development
-- Binary analysis
+- Binary exploitation
-- Debugging
+- Reverse engineering

 ## Status